Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Kurtz Bundle Construction

 Thus by considering that $U$ is a map of isometries we have

 Hence by \cite[Prop. $3$, $\S 7.1.$ Ch. $4$]{BourGT} and \cite[$(13)$, $\S 5.6.$ Ch. $4$]{BourGT} we deduce that

 therefore it is $u.s.c.$ on $X$ because of it is continuous in each point in $\N$ due to the fact that the topology induced on $\N$ by that on $X$ is the discrete topology.
-So $\mc{M}$ satisfies the $FM(4)$ with respect to the $\mb{M}$. \end{proof} \begin{definition} Theorem \ref{14282701} allows us to construct a bundle of $\Omega-$space namely the bundle $\mf{V}(\mb{M},\mc{M})$ generated by the couple $\lr{\mb{M}}{\mc{M}}$, see Def \ref{17471910Ba}. \end{definition} \begin{remark} By Remark \ref{17150312} and the compactness of $X$ we have
+So $\mc{M}$ satisfies the $FM(4)$ with respect to the $\ms{M}$. \end{proof} \begin{definition} Thm. \ref{14282701} allows us to construct a bundle of $\Omega-$space namely the bundle $\mf{V}(\ms{M},\mc{M})$ generated by the couple $\lr{\ms{M}}{\mc{M}}$, see Def \ref{17471910Ba}. \end{definition} \begin{remark} By Rmk. \ref{17150312} we have